koyosak/sc/Sharing is Caring/README.md

 ## GUI

 #### One of the thing I really liked when I saw Wendy playing the drum patch is how GUI makes Supercollider accessible.
 It inspired me to use GUI for this project.
+I put extra effort to make it intuitive by putting buttons effectively and use color to define each button.

 #### I defined window, view, patterns, names, colors first.